Renting To Family Members: The Law In The UK

 However, you will still need to remain on the right side of the rules and comply with relevant laws – including paying tax on your rental income.

-At this point, we must highlight that the information in this article should not be taken as legal advice and you should always speak with a legal professional before renting a property to a family member.
+At this point, we must highlight that the information in this article should not be taken as legal advice, and you should always speak with a legal professional before renting a property to a family member.

 A mortgage lender may refuse permission for a borrower to have tenants who are family or friends in the home they have bought using a mortgage.
+And this may extend to a buy-to-let mortgage lender as well because of the risk involved.

 But why would a mortgage lender look at family and friends renting a property, differently from strangers?